bobby060/pg-autohint/design_doc.md

 ## Trade-offs and Potential Problems
 >Write down any conscious trade-off you made that can be problematic in the future, or any problems discovered during the design process that remain unaddressed (technical debts).
-- Talk about difficulty of creating rules to optimize.
+- TODO: Talk about difficulty of creating rules to optimize.
 This is what we will focus on the most for the rest of the semester

 ## Future Work
 >Write down future work to fix known problems or otherwise improve the component.